ModelOriented/pyCeterisParibus/paper/paper.md

 ### Single variable profile
-Let's look at Mr Ernest James Crease, the 19-year-old man, travelling on the 3. class from Southampton with an 8 pounds ticket in his pocket.
-He died on Titanic.
+Let's look at Mr Ernest James Crease, the 19-year-old man, travelling on the 3rd class from Southampton with an 8 pounds ticket in his pocket.
+He died on the Titanic.
 Most likely, this would not have been the case had Ernest been a few years younger.
 Figure 1 presents the chance of survival for a person like Ernest at different ages.
 We can see things were tough for people like him unless they were a child.

 ```python